-Welcome to Taekwondo Wellness where the goal is to teach an ancient martial art that has transformed into a modern sport and to promote healthy living through psychological education.
+Welcome to Taekwondo Wellness where the goal is to promote healthy living through psychological education and to teach a modern sport that has evolved from ancient martial art over time.
 By deciding to join Taekwondo Wellness, you have joined millions of practitioners across the world striving to improve themselves physically, mentally and spiritually through the art of Taekwondo.
-The handbook will be your guide to Taekwondo rules, requirements, history and philosophy, sport psychology, and curriculum.
+This handbook will be your guide to Taekwondo rules, requirements, history and philosophy, sport psychology, and curriculum.
 I hope that you will find the information within this handbook useful for your development as a Taekwondo student and/or competitor.

-It is worth mentioning that research has shown that martial arts schools that focus on competition (i.e., fighting) solely increase aggression while tradition martial arts schools that teach its martial arts history, philosophy, meditation, self defense, sparring, as well as competition decrease aggression overtime in addition to aiding in stress management, helping manage weight, lowering anxiety, promoting self-esteem and confidence, improving concentration and increasing self-reliance and optimism.
+It is worth mentioning that research has shown that martial arts schools that focus only on competition (i.e., fighting) solely increase aggression while tradition martial arts schools that teach its martial arts history, philosophy, meditation, self defense, sparring, as well as competition decrease aggression overtime in addition to aiding in stress management, helping manage weight, lowering anxiety, promoting self-esteem and confidence, improving concentration and increasing self-reliance and optimism.

-I look forward to teaching you what knowledge I have learned from my instructors and hope one day that you too will continue the legacy of Taekwondo by sharing what you have learned with future generations.
-Please feel free to ask me any questions that you might have after reading this handbook.
-You may also email me at: MasterTorres@TKDwellness.com.
+I look forward to sharing what knowledge I have learned from my personal training, coaching and education and I hope one day that you too will continue the legacy of Taekwondo by sharing what you have learned with future generations.
+Please feel free to ask me or one of our coaches any questions that you might have after reading this handbook.
+You may also email me directly at: MasterTorres@TKDwellness.com.
 Let me know if there is anything I can do to better your Taekwondo experience.